Taking the 11+ in Liverpool and the Wirral

 At Upton Hall, girls take two separate verbal reasoning tests.

-At Blue Coat, children take tests in English, maths and verbal reasoning.
+At Blue Coat, children take one English test and one maths test.

 To find out about the testing process for the three partially selective schools, you should contact them directly.

 The Wirral Grammar schools mainly use GL assessments.